 Video Quality – The primary goal of the Petcube and Furbo is to keep an eye on your pet and interact with them.
 However, that can be difficult if the video feed is of a low quality.
 Both of these pet cameras transmit a video feed in full 1080p HD, allowing you to stay connected with visuals that are almost as good as if you were there yourself.

 Two-Way Audio – Part of interacting with your pet is to both listen and speak.
-Keeping your cat or dog company with a simple video feed could be difficult, so the two-way audio included on both the Petcube and Furbo is a major plus.
+Keeping your dog company with a simple video feed could be difficult, so the two-way audio included on both the Petcube and Furbo is a major plus.

 Night Vision – Just because it’s dark out doesn’t mean that you can’t keep an eye on your pets.
 With full night vision, both of these smart pet cameras allow you to check in anytime, 24/7, day or night.